walshbr/introduction-to-text-analysis/text-analysis/exercises.md

-What are some situations in which you might to find trigrams where words occur in particular places?

-1. Below you have three projects that take distant reading approaches of various kinds:
+Below you have three projects that take distant reading approaches of various kinds:

 1. [Quantifying Kissinger](http://www.quantifyingkissinger.com/)